Intelligent Machines and the Transformation of Insurance

 The successes of AI are also being facilitated by the massive amounts of data we have today.
-The wealth of data we now create is astonishing, and the speed at which data is generated has only made data management tools like AI all the more important.
-Whether it is structured or unstructured data (e.g., social media, wearables, telematics, sensors, news, weather and traffic reports), AI is helping organizations make sense of big data.
+The wealth of data we now create is astonishing, and the speed at which data is generated has only made data management tools like AI even more important.
+Whether it is structured or unstructured data (e.g., social media, wearables, telematics, sensors, news, weather and traffic reports), AI is helping insurers make sense of big data.
 Driverless cars create roughly 4 terabytes of data a day, stemming from on-vehicle sensors and digital maps.
 Statistical models cannot handle that amount of data.
 As AI is able to execute complex analyses and computations at a speed impossible for humans, it generates faster insights.

 AI has the potential to affect the insurance industry in multiple ways.
 The most obvious areas it can be used include claims processing, underwriting, fraud detection and customer service.
 For example, to improve customer experience, many insurers are investing in virtual assistants like chatbots.
 A chatbot is a digital service capable of holding natural sounding conversations with human beings with the aim of accomplishing particular tasks, such as answering questions.
 In addition to answering questions, chatbots are available 24/7 to give basic advice check billing information, and address common inquiries and transactions.
 Insurers currently using chatbots include startup Lemonade, Geico, Allstate and Lincoln Financial.
 In addition, claims management can be augmented using machine learning techniques in different stages of the claim handling process.
 For example, machine learning models can help quickly assess the severity of damages and predict the repair costs from historical data, sensors and images.
 Lemonade, for example, asserts that, as early as 2016, its chatbot Jim settled a claim within 3 seconds.
 A 2018 Accenture Survey found four out of five insurance executives believe that AI will work next to humans in their organizations as a co-worker, collaborator and trusted advisor within the next two years.